MarkusIppy/raspexi-viewer-linux/README.md

 WIFI dongle for use with GoPro

-Works on Raspberry Pi 1 and 2.
+Works on Raspberry Pi 1/2/3 (you can use built in WIFI for Pi3)

 #### Tested Vehicles :                          Engine:
 * Mazda RX7 FD3S                                (13B-REW)          <big>__✓__